The Lineup (film): Plot

 Dancer and Julian have instructions to retrieve the heroin from the unsuspecting tourists and deliver it to a drop point at Sutro's Museum (a real San Francisco location until it burned down in 1966) where the bag containing the heroin is to be left inside an antique ship's binnacle.
 Dancer and Julian are instructed by their contact, Staples, that they must make the drop and be gone before 4:05 pm.
-But when it turns out that two of the tourists—Dorothy Bradshaw and her young daughter, Cynthia—had unknowingly disposed of the heroin, Dancer and Julian are in a bind; if they drop off the bag with a large portion of the heroin missing, their lives may be in danger.
+Dancer kills two people as he collects the heroin: a seaman who demands a share, and a suspicious servant who refuses to hand over a drug container.
+When it turns out that two of the tourists - Dorothy Bradshaw and her young daughter, Cynthia - had unknowingly disposed of the heroin, Dancer and Julian are in a bind; if they drop off the bag with a large portion of the heroin missing, their lives may be in danger.
 Dancer and Julian decide that instead of leaving the bag and departing the premises by 4:05, Dancer will stay, meet The Man and explain why the shipment is short.
-Dancer and Julian also kidnap Dorothy and Cynthia and bring them to Sutro's so they can back up the story.
-They surprise The Man, who turns out to be disabled and in a wheelchair.
+Dancer and Julian kidnap Dorothy and Cynthia and bring them to Sutro's so they can back up the story.